vishesh32/vishesh32/README.md

-## Hi there 👋
+## Hi

-Here are some ideas to get you started:

-- 🔭 I’m currently working on a hardware implementation of a pretrained neural network.
+- 🔭 I’m currently working on a hardware implementation of a pretrained neural network
-- 🌱 I’m sharpening my C++ toolbox using LeetCOde
+- 🌱 I’m sharpening my C++ toolbox using LeetCode
-- 👯 I’m looking to collaborate on the future of hardware design for AI
+- 👯 I’m looking to collaborate on the future of hardware design

 Languages and Tools: